SandsDX

 • Identify one adjacent segment for opportunistic expansion

-• Establish clear criteria for segment expansion
+• Establish clear criteria for when segment expansion makes sense

-3. ICP Development
+3. ICP development

 Investor-friendly ICP: “Mid-market SaaS companies, 100 to 500 employees, $10M+ ARR”